NimaZahedi/Angular2-NodeJS-TypeScript/README.md

 * You need to compile ts files, so do that, whatever you want:
 	* vscode: you can set a task for that!
 	* atom and sublime: you can install typescript packeage and compile ts to js files on save.
-	* or simply go to root folder application of project on terminal and run
+	* or simply navigate to the root folder of project on terminal and run
 		```tsc -w```
 * Run in command line `node server.js`
 * Open your browser and go to the `http://localhost:3000`